OpenRiskNet/home/openshift/deployments/openrisknet-infra/README.md

 # OpenRiskNet infrastructure deployment

-Scripts for deploying OpennRiskNet infrastructure components to the openrisknet-infra project.
+Scripts for deploying OpenRiskNet infrastructure components to the openrisknet-infra project.
-Currently this includes a PostgreSQL database and Keycloak for SSO.
+Currently this includes a PostgreSQL database, Keycloak for SSO and RabbitMQ as a message queue.
 Currently the PostgreSQL database is installed as part of the process of installing Keycloak, so the only activity revolves around deploying Keycloak, and as a result you get a PostgreSQL database installed (NOTE: it is expected this will change).
+The process for deploying RabbitMQ is also described.

 ## Prerequisites and Assumptions